calin-p/datasciencecoursera/Data_Cleaning/ReadMe.md

 * energy(): Energy measure.
 Sum of the squares divided by the number of values.
 * iqr(): Interquartile range
 * entropy(): Signal entropy
-* arCoeff(): Autorregresion coefficients with Burg order equal to 4
+* arCoeff(): Autoregression coefficients with Burg order equal to 4
 * correlation(): correlation coefficient between two signals
 * maxInds(): index of the frequency component with largest magnitude
 * meanFreq(): Weighted average of the frequency components to obtain a mean frequency